 On campus and off, the Fischer Institute delivers programs that are connected to your coursework and provide context to the political, social and cultural experiences you’ll encounter throughout your life.

-Download pdf calendar.
+Download Spring 2015 Calendar.
 Events are open to the public

 To learn more about the Fischer Institute, contact director Susan Wayman at 508 213-2230.